GeorgiosDoudouliakis/angular-news/README.md

 - sports
 - technology

-Angular Material has been used for hte UI design.
+Angular Material has been used for the UI design.

 Angular version: 11.1.4